Federico Caprilli

 Captain Federico Caprilli (8 April 1868 - 6 December 1907) was an Italian cavalry officer and equestrian who revolutionized the jumping seat.
 His position, now called the "forward seat," formed the modern-day technique used by all jumping riders today.

 Early life

 Caprilli was born in Livorno, Italy.
+He entered the Military School of Modena in 1886, before being assigned as a Second Lieutenant to the cavalry regiment of Piedmont Royal in Pinerolo.

 The old jumping seat

 The old jumping seat involved the rider using long stirrups, keeping his legs pushed out in front of him, and his body leaning back, pulling the reins, as the horse took the fence.
 This position was adopted because it used to be believed that the hindquarters and hocks were more flexible and better shock absorbers than the fragile front legs.
 By leaning back and pulling the horse's head up, the riders tried to encourage the horse to land hind legs first (or at least with all four legs), to decrease the impact on the front legs.

 This position had serious problems, first and foremost because the horse was uncomfortable being hit in the mouth over every obstacle.
 The position also kept the rider's weight directly on the back of the horse, and pushed the rider behind the motion, sending his center of gravity behind the horse's.
 The weight on the horse's back, in addition to the upward pull on the head, made it impossible for the horse to round up in a natural bascule over the fence.
 The rider therefore interfered with the horse's jumping movement, making it more difficult (and sometimes painful) for the animal to clear the obstacle, and made many horses sour to jumping.